henzeb/enumhancer/docs/value.md

 # Value

-When you have a basic enum, you have no value.
-You have to use the `name` value.
+Basic enums don't have a value.
+But if you want to know their numeric key or their value, you are referred to name and `cases()` respectively to find out.
-But what if you want to have the lowercase version of that name?
-That's where `Value` comes in.
+`Value` eases that problem for you.

 ## Usage